Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

 ( https://github.com/godotengine/godot-docs )`_.
 Modifying those pages in a pull
 request triggers a rebuild of the online documentation upon merging.

+See also:
-.. seealso:: For details on Git usage and the pull request workflow, please
+ For details on Git usage and the pull request workflow, please
              refer to the `doc_pr_workflow` page.
 Most of what it describes regarding the main godotengine/godot repository is also valid for the docs repository.

+Warning:
-.. warning:: The class reference's source files are in the `Godot engine
+ The class reference's source files are in the `Godot engine
              repository ( https://github.com/godotengine/godot )`_.
 We generate
              the `Godot API ( toc-class-ref )` section of this documentation from them.
 If you want to update the description of a class, its